core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 The CoAP response payload is encoded using the rules defined for the PUT request.
 When multiple notifications are reported, the CoAP response payload carries a CBOR array, with each entry containing a notification.

-This example is based on the "link-failure" and "interface-enabled" notifications defined in {{-yang11}} assuming the following SID assignment:
+This example is based on the 'link-failure' and 'interface-enabled' notifications defined in {{-yang11}} assuming the following SID assignment:

 * "/link-failure" (SID 1942)